corona-warn-app/cwa-documentation/solution_architecture.md

 A definite prerequisite for compatibility is that the identifiers of the mobile devices can be matched, i.e. the GAEN framework by Apple and Google is being used.

-Most European countries are developing similar contact tracing apps, these app may use the common frameworks by Google and Apple, enabling transmission and detection of GAEN format diagnosis keys between devices running different contact tracing applications.
+[Most European countries are developing similar contact tracing apps](https://ec.europa.eu/info/live-work-travel-eu/health/coronavirus-response/travel-during-coronavirus-pandemic/mobile-contact-tracing-apps-eu-member-states_en), these apps may use the common frameworks by Google and Apple, enabling transmission and detection of GAEN format diagnosis keys between devices running different contact tracing applications.
-Each country has its own separate database which contain the keys from infected individuals.
-In order to coordinate exposure information between countries a common service is required to enable interoperability.
+Each country has its own separate database which contains the keys from infected individuals.
+In order to coordinate exposure information between countries, a common service is required to enable interoperability.
 The [European Federation Gateway Service (EFGS)](https://github.com/eu-federation-gateway-service/efgs-federation-gateway) enables interoperability of diagnosis keys between the connected country backend servers.

 ![Figure 15: High-level EFGS overview](images/solution_architecture/EFGS_overview.jpg "Figure 15: High-level EFGS overview")

-The Federation Gateway Service facilitates backend-to-backend integration, countries can onboard incrementally, while the national backends retain flexibility and control over data distribution to their users.
+The Federation Gateway Service facilitates backend-to-backend integration.
+Countries can onboard incrementally, while the national backends retain flexibility and control over data distribution to their users.
 For example, if a German citizen visits France and then becomes infected, the keys of the German citizen are then relevant for the citizens of France.
 In this case the German citizen keys would be shared with the EFGS to enable the French backend to obtain the keys.
-Similarly, if a French user is visiting Germany that users keys are of relevance to the German database.
+Similarly, if a French user is visiting Germany that user's keys are of relevance to the German database.

 ![Figure 16: Autonomous National Backend](images/solution_architecture/EFGS_Autonomous_Backend.jpg "Figure 16: Autonomous National Backend")